 - Abnormally enlarged abdomen

 There are medical, surgical and minimally invasive options to treat uterine fibroids.

 - Medical treatments may include pain medications such as ibuprofen, birth control pills and hormone treatments.

 - Surgical procedures may include myomectomy (removal of the fibroid tumor) or hysterectomy (removal of the uterus and possibly ovaries).

 - Uterine fibroid embolization (UFE) is a minimally-invasive, non-surgical way to shrink fibroids.

 Uterine Fibroid Embolization (UFE)

 At the University of Maryland, UFE is performed by highly-experienced interventional radiologists.
-The procedure involves passing a spaghetti- sized tube (a catheter) through a tiny nick in the skin near the groin, into the arteries that feed blood to the uterus (uterine arteries).
-Microscopic FDA-approved particles are injected into these arteries to selectively block the blood flow to the fibroids, causing them to gradually shrink over time.
+The procedure involves passing a spaghetti-sized tube through a tiny nick in the skin near the groin, into the arteries that feed blood to the uterus.
+Medications is injected into these arteries to selectively block the blood flow to the fibroids, causing them to gradually shrink over time.
 This is done using moderate sedation, though most women choose to watch the procedure on the monitor as it is performed.